 N.C.
 WIC Authorized Product List (APL)

-Effective July 30, 2018 North Carolina WIC program is accepting new products for consideration including brand specific items.
+The North Carolina WIC program accepts new products for consideration.

 To make submissions, please use the web-based NC WIC Approved Product Registration form.